Sacramento River: Whales

-Marine animals such as whales and sea lions are occasionally found far inland after navigating the river for food or refuge and then losing track of how to get back to the Pacific Ocean.
+Whales are occasionally found far inland after navigating the river for food or refuge and then losing track of how to get back to the Pacific Ocean.
 In October 1985 a humpback whale affectionately named "Humphrey the humpbacked whale" by television media traveled 69 mi up the Sacramento River before being rescued.
 Rescuers downstream broadcast sounds of humpback whales feeding to draw the whale back to the ocean.

 On May 14, 2007, onlookers and media spotted two humpback whales traveling the deep waters near Rio Vista.
 The duo, generally believed to be mother and calf (Delta, the mother and Dawn, her calf), continued to swim upstream to the deep water ship channel near West Sacramento, about 90 mi inland.
 There was concern because the whales had been injured, perhaps by a boat's propeller or keel, leaving a gash in each whale's skin.
 The whales were carefully inspected by biologists and injected with antibiotics to help prevent infection.
 After days of efforts to lure (or frighten) the whales in the direction of the ocean, the whales eventually made their way south into San Francisco Bay, where they lingered for several days.
 By May 30, 2007, the cow and calf apparently slipped out unnoticed under the Golden Gate Bridge into the Pacific Ocean, likely under cover of night.

+Sea lions

+Recently, sea lions have been found traveling far up the Sacramento in search of nutrient rich salmon.
+These individuals tend to be young males looking to bulk up before breeding season.
+The recent boom of sea lion sightings in the river has been attributed to the passage of the Marine Mammal Protection Act in 1972, leading to a resurgence in sea lion populations, requiring the species to expand its range.

+Common locations to spot sea lions are underneath the Tower Bridge, the mouth of the Feather River, and the confluence of the Sacramento and American River at Discovery Park.